kalinchuk/mark_8_minicomputer/README.md

 # Mark-8 Minicomputer

 This repository contains schematics, PCBs, instructions and parts lists for the Mark-8 minicomputer build which can be found at [https://www.youtube.com/watch?v=rFcsYTjo3UA](https://www.youtube.com/watch?v=rFcsYTjo3UA).
+The instructions and parts for most of the boards can be found at [https://bytecollector.com/archive/mark_8/My_Mark-8_Info/Mark-8_Construction/RE_Mark-8_Const-NEW.pdf(https://bytecollector.com/archive/mark_8/My_Mark-8_Info/Mark-8_Construction/RE_Mark-8_Const-NEW.pdf)

 ## Power Supply